 The information that you provide will be used to enable us to liaise with those colleagues who need to know about the support that you require.

 Your data will not be disclosed for other purposes without your consent, except where there is a legal obligation to do so or where exceptional issues of personal safety arise.

 The information will be processed and held in the university administration systems and used for the administration of your academic related support and any other legitimate university purpose.
 In doing so, the university will observe at all times the data protection principles embodied in the Data Protection Act 1998.
 Where a student discloses a disability for the first time to a member of university staff, the staff member is then deemed to have received the information on behalf of the university and has a duty of care to report the student’s declaration of a disability to the Disability Support Service.

-For applicants with significant physical difficulties we can arrange a personal visit to your chosen centre so that you can see for yourself whether The University of Law would suit you.
+For applicants with significant physical difficulties we can arrange a personal visit to your chosen campus so that you can see for yourself whether The University of Law would suit you.
 If you would like to do so, please contact the Disability Support Service as early as possible in the application process to arrange a centre visit.

 The Disability Support Service And Your DSA

 The Disability Support Service can:

 Send us your Disabled Student Allowance application (with required medical evidence) either by post or e-mail, and we will check that it is filled in correctly and post it for you.